 1. Compliance Testing

-Along with other conformance standards such as HIPAA, HL7, CCD/CDA, etc. the industry is now also working on implementing ICD-10, that will change every aspect of medical practice – from the front desk to the back office – from policies and procedures for documentation and systems.
+Along with other conformance standards such as HIPAA, HL7, CCD/CDA, etc., the industry is now also working on implementing ICD-10, which will change every aspect of medical practice – from the front desk to the back office – from policies and procedures for documentation and systems.

-Solution- Enroll your professionals or budding ones in online training programs just to ensure so that they can help their current clients with a smooth transition.
-Train your testers or QA professionals on various standards which help them to ensure that the designed application conforms to fulfill the requirements of the different standards completely.
+Solution- Enroll your professionals or budding ones in online training programs to ensure that they can help their current clients with a smooth transition.
+Train your testers or QA professionals on various standards, which help them ensure that the designed application conforms to fulfill the requirements of the different standards completely.